oroinc/documentation/cloud/maintenance/basic-use.rst

 To upgrade an Oro application, you can use the following modes:

 .. warning:: With the rolling upgrade, source upgrade the Oro application is not forced into the maintenance mode from the very beginning; it runs and stays available for users during the entire upgrade process.
 This method is safe only when the database does not change during the upgrade, or the versions before and after the upgrade are compatible with the old and new database structure simultaneously.
-Usually these are upgrades to minor versions.
+Usually, these are upgrades to minor versions.

 Upgrade With Downtime
 ~~~~~~~~~~~~~~~~~~~~~